Ultimate Guide to the Top 5 Differences: Somatic Yoga vs Traditional Yoga

 Fundamental Practices and Techniques

 Traditional Yoga comprises a multifaceted approach with key practices including asanas, which are physical postures designed to promote strength, flexibility, and mental focus; pranayama, advanced breath control techniques that harness and regulate life-energy (prana); and dhyana, meditative practices aimed at calming the mind and achieving deeper consciousness.
-Other essential components include ethical guidelines like yamas and niyamas, which provide moral and personal observances for a balanced life.
+Other essential components include philosophical guidelines like yamas and niyamas, which provide moral and personal observances for a balanced life.

 Comparative Analysis: Somatic Yoga vs Traditional Yoga